 At Penn State Health, we know safety.
-Long before the pandemic hit, the safety of our patients, staff and visitors has been foremost in everything we do.
-We’ve been nationally recognized for our exemplary efforts.
-And we understand that now more than ever, you need to know that you will be safe when you return to our hospitals, outpatient centers, clinics and practices.
+Long before the pandemic hit, the safety of our patients, visitors and staff has been foremost in everything we do.
+We’ve been nationally recognized for our exemplary efforts, with each of our medical centers receiving top grades for safety during the pandemic.
+We understand that now more than ever, you need to know that you will be safe when you come to our hospitals and practices.

 How Penn State Health will keep you safe